Haywire (2011 film): Plot

-Mallory calls Rodrigo and demands to know if it was he or Kenneth who set her up.
-Rodrigo calls Coblenz, who then calls Mallory, telling her that he has had suspicions about Kenneth before claiming to arrange a meeting between the two in an Upstate New York diner.
+Mallory asks Rodrigo if it was he or Kenneth who set her up.
+Rodrigo calls Coblenz, who then calls Mallory saying he had suspicions about Kenneth, before claiming to arrange a meeting between the two.
 Coblenz then contacts Kenneth and tells him to inform Mallory's father, John, of her purported crimes.

-In the present, Mallory and Scott are captured by police.
-Both are taken into custody but the police are ambushed and killed by Kenneth's men.
-Mallory manages to kill one of them and flees with Scott in one of the police cars.
-She releases Scott and leaves to meet with her father.
-She reaches his house in New Mexico before Kenneth, Aaron and two other men arrive to interrogate him about his daughter's whereabouts.
-Aaron receives a photograph on his phone of Jiang lying dead, and it dawns on him that Mallory might have been set up.
-He tries to press Kenneth for the truth, but Kenneth shoots him and escapes, as Mallory takes out Kenneth's other men.
-Aaron apologizes to Mallory as he dies in her arms.
+In the present, Mallory and Scott are captured by police, but the police are ambushed and killed by Kenneth's men.
+Mallory kills one of them and flees with Scott in a police car.
+She releases Scott and leaves for her father's house in New Mexico, arriving before Kenneth, Aaron and two other men arrive to interrogate him about his daughter's whereabouts.
+Aaron receives a photograph on his phone of Jiang lying dead, and realizes that Mallory has been set up.
+He presses Kenneth for the truth, but Kenneth shoots him and escapes, as Mallory takes out Kenneth's other men.
+Aaron apologizes to Mallory before dying in her arms.

-Mallory meets Coblenz, who reveals that he told Kenneth to contact Mallory's father, expecting that Kenneth would go to her father's house and that she would kill him there.
-Coblenz also gives her Kenneth's present location.
-Before they part, he offers her a job with the CIA, but she says she will respond after she has found Kenneth.
+Mallory meets Coblenz, who reveals that he told Kenneth to go to Mallory's father's house, expecting that she would kill him there.
+Coblenz gives her Kenneth's present location, and offers her a job with the CIA, all charges wiped.
+She says she will let him know after she has found Kenneth.

-In Mexico, Mallory confronts Kenneth on a beach and they fight.
-Kenneth's foot becomes jammed between rocks.
-Unable to escape, he reveals that Jiang was a journalist who was being protected in a safe house after having exposed Studer's ties to a human trafficking ring.
-Knowing that Mallory planned to leave his firm, Kenneth arranged for her to kidnap Jiang and deliver him to Rodrigo, who delivered him to Studer, who killed him.
-Kenneth then framed Mallory, planning to cut all ties that could lead to him, telling Paul the cover story he would have in place after Paul had killed her in alleged self-defense.
-Ignoring Kenneth's pleas, Mallory leaves Kenneth to drown in the incoming tide.
+Mallory fights Kenneth on a beach in Mexico where Kenneth's foot becomes jammed between rocks.
+Trapped, he reveals that Jiang was a journalist being protected after exposing Studer's ties to a human trafficking ring.
+Knowing Mallory planned to leave his firm, Kenneth had her kidnap Jiang and deliver him to Rodrigo, who delivered him to Studer, where Paul killed him and left his body in the barn.
+Kenneth framed Mallory, cutting all ties that could lead to him, telling Paul the cover story he would have in place after Paul had killed her in supposed self-defense.
+Mallory leaves Kenneth to the incoming tide.

-A few days later, Mallory locates Rodrigo, who is on vacation in Majorca.
-She approaches him to confront him.
+Mallory locates Rodrigo on vacation in Majorca.
+She approaches to confront him.